-Here below you’ll find our General Terms & Conditions.
+Here below you’ll find our General Terms of Sales & Conditions.

 Yes, we know it’s a lot of ‘small print’, but it is absolutely vital that you read and understand it.
 Just ask if you need anything clarified.